Beaver Scouts are young people usually aged between six and eight years old.

 Sea Scouting and Air Scouting are branches of Scouting, not separate organisations which have a aeronautical or nautical twist to the programme and activities.
 Many Troops meet more than once a week in the summer period and the additional meetings are used to develop skills and provide training.
 It is not training for the a Air Force or Navy career, although it can be very useful for young people who are so interested.

-Explorer Scouts are young people, usually aged between 14 and 18 years old.
+Explorer Scouts are young people aged between 14 and their 18th birthday.

 If you’re 18 to 25 and still want to enjoy your Scouting you can by joining Scout Network.